wlandau/downsize/cran-comments.md

 * checking CRAN incoming feasibility ...
 NOTE
 Maintainer: ‘Landau William <will.landau@gmail.com>’

-New submission
+New maintainer:
+  William Landau <will.landau@gmail.com>
+Old maintainer(s):
+  Landau William <will.landau@gmail.com>
 ```

+I gave my first and last name in the incorrect order during last submission, and I would like to correct this.
+The first name should be William, and the last name should be Landau.

 I also tested via `devtools::build_win()`.
 As before, there were no warnings or errors.
-There was only one note, and it was similar to the one from Mac OS.
+There was only one note, which was similar to before except for the following.

 ```
-* checking CRAN incoming feasibility ...
-NOTE
-Maintainer: 'Landau William <will.landau@gmail.com>'

-New submission

 Possibly mis-spelled words in DESCRIPTION:
   Workflows (2:35)
   workflow (7:66)